 He has served as chair of the National Association of Pastoral Musicians’ National Board of Directors and was named “Pastoral Musician of the Year” by that organization in 2003.
 The Missouri Choral Directors Association voted him the “Outstanding Choir Director for 1998- 1999,” the same year he was the coordinator and conductor for the Papal visit to St. Louis.
-He is a past Dean of the Saint Louis Chapter of the American Guild of Organists.
-He is the immediate past Vice-President of the National Board of Directors of the International Student Choral Organization of the Catholic Church, Pueri Cantores.
+He is a past Dean of the Saint Louis and Philadelphia Chapters of the American Guild of Organists.
 In 2010, Dr. Romeri and his wife Karen were honored by the Saint Louis Chapter of the American Guild of Organists with their highest distinction, the Avis Blewett Award, for their significant contributions to the musical life of the Greater Metropolitan Saint Louis Region.
-He is the current Dean of the Philadelphia Chapter of the AGO.
+That same year they were presented with the “Great Music Award” by St. Louis Cathedral Concerts.
 John serves on the Liturgy Committee of the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
 In May 2015, at Commencement Weekend, John received the Westminster Choir College Alumni Merit Award for “distinguished contributions to the Field of Sacred Music.”
 In 2019, John will be the recipient of the Paul Creston Award, presented each year in New York City by St. Malachy Parish, The Actor’s Chapel.

 Choirs under his direction have performed throughout the United States, Canada and on many European tours.
-In January 2016 he will conduct the first annual Epiphany Children’s Choir Festival in Rome Italy.
-Participating are more than three hundred young singers performing with the famed Sistine Choir for a Papal Mass on the Feast of the Epiphany.
+He frequently conducts the annual Epiphany Children’s Choir Festival in Rome Italy.
+Participating are hundreds of young singers performing with the famed Sistine Choir for a Papal Mass on the Feast of the Epiphany.

 John is the editor of the Cathedral Choral Series and the Cathedral Organ Series from Morning Star Music Publishers.
 Christ Cathedral will now be featured on the cover of the series.
 He has released a dozen CD’s with his choirs and as an organist.

 John is a Commander with the Order of St. John and a Knight Commander with Star in the Equestrian Order of the Holy Sepulchre of Jerusalem.
 John and Karen Romeri have two children and four grandchildren.

 David La'O Ball, Assistant Director of Music Ministries and Organist